Can dying hair cause hair loss?

 If you have been tested for all the usual culprits and still have not found a reason for your hair loss, the only way to determine that your hair dye is the culprit is to stop dying it for at least a few months to see if your hair loss eases.
-This may be out of the question for many of us, though, so here are some tips to minimize the risk.
+This may be out of the question for many of us, though, so here are some tips to minimise the risk.

 - Find a salon that uses natural (or mostly natural) dyes.
 When hair dyes have been found to be the culprit for hair loss, it is usually a specific chemical or combination of chemicals used in the dye, rather than the act of dying itself.
 If you tend to be sensitive to chemicals or have sensitive skin, it’s a good idea to stay away from chemical hair products too.